Apple Might Use This Naming Scheme For Its 2019 iPhones, Leaker Claims

 “Could the newest version of the iPhone XR become the new baseline ‘iPhone’ and the successor to the iPhone XS the new ‘iPhone Pro’?” iMore continued.
 “All of that still remains shrouded in its expected mystery before [Apple CEO] Tim Cook and team take the stage next month.”

-Separately, TechRadar speculated that the larger flagship iPhone would be the only model to get “Pro” branding.
-This is similar to how Apple used the word “Plus” to differentiate the larger iPhone from its smaller equivalent, starting with 2014’s iPhone 6 Plus and 2017’s iPhone 8 Plus.
+Separately, TechRadar speculated that the larger flagship iPhone would be the only model to get the “Pro” branding.
+This is similar to how Apple used the word “Plus” to differentiate the larger iPhones from their smaller equivalents, starting with 2014’s iPhone 6 Plus and 2017’s iPhone 8 Plus.

 ‘iPhone 11 Pro’ Rumored to Be Name of High-End 2019 iPhone With Triple-Lens Camera https://t.co/S5bYqUtn45 by @rsgnl pic.twitter.com/d3D4d3HUxK